anonymous1828/HySUPP-fork-version-for-dirichlet-beta-vae/README.md

 - Config files:
   - config/data/adapted_for_hysupp_*.yaml with * = Samson, Urban4, Urban5, Urban6 have been added as part of the intregration
   - config/model/DirVAE.yaml has also been added for same reasons
+- ReadMe modifications:
+  - fixed an error in requirements.txt environment
+  - added info on Samson

 ## Data format